Vinny Curry: Philadelphia Eagles (second stint)

 On March 21, 2019, after one season away from the Eagles, Curry was re-signed on a one-year deal.

 On August 10, 2020, Curry re-signed with the Eagles on a one-year deal.
 He was placed on injured reserve on September 15, 2020.
 He was designated to return from injured reserve on October 7, and began practicing with the team again.
 He was activated on October 17.
 He was placed on the reserve/COVID-19 list by the team on November 19, 2020, and activated on November 27.

 New York Jets

 Curry signed with the New York Jets on March 24, 2021.

 On August 25, 2021, Curry announced that he was diagnosed with a rare blood disorder that required the removal of his spleen.
 He still hoped to return but was required to go on blood thinners after blood clots formed.
 This led to Curry being ruled out for the entire 2021 NFL season.
 He was released on January 7, 2022.

 On April 20, 2022, Curry re-signed with the Jets.
 He was placed on injured reserve on September 1, 2022.
 He was activated on October 15.

+On November 14, 2024, Curry officially retired as a member of the Philadelphia Eagles and served as the team's honorary captain for their game against the Washington Commanders that night.